Zhengqbbb/cz-git/docs/guide/index.md

 }
 ```

-**Method 2:** Add custom configuration under config.commitizen under **package.json**, **but** excessive configuration items will lead to bloated package.json, which is suitable for simple customization.
+2. Add custom configuration under config.commitizen under `package.json`, but excessive configuration items will lead to bloated package.json, which is suitable for simple customization.
 E.g:

 ```json{8}
 {